EOS-Mainnet/governance/proposed-constitution/EOS_Amsterdam_CHARTER1.md

 1.
   1.
-12.2.In the event no forum has been agreed by the parties, all disputes arising in connection with this charter and/or EOS, or in connection with further agreements resulting therefrom, shall be settled in accordance with the arbitration rules of the selected arbitration provider or providers21.
+12.2.In the event no forum has been agreed by the parties, all disputes arising in connection with this charter and/or EOS, or in connection with further agreements resulting therefrom, shall be settled in accordance with the arbitration rules of the selected arbitration provider21.
+In the event more arbitration providers are selected, the competent selected arbitration provider shall be determined in accordance with the arbitration system implemented by the block producers meeting.

+  2.
-  2. 3.The block producers meeting shall implement an arbitration system that allows for the participation of one or more arbitration providers based on their registration with EOS and further on quality and procedural requirements detailed in article 11.4 and 11.5.
-The arbitration providers that are selected through this system are in this charter referred to as &quot;selected arbitration provider(s)&quot;.
+12.3.The block producers meeting shall determine an arbitration system allows for the participation of one or more arbitration providers based on their registration with EOS and further on quality and procedural requirements detailed in article 12.4 and 12.5.
+The arbitration providers that are selected through this system are as of the day the block producers meeting decides and publishes such decision the &quot;selected arbitration provider(s)&quot; this charter refers to.
+The arbitration system, including eventual block producers meeting&#39;s amendments to it, shall be part of this charter22.

   3. 4.A selected arbitration provider can only be removed without its consent if
     1. 4.1.it stops meeting these requirements and/or additional requirements (if any) set by the block producers meeting and if a competent court or an arbitrator rules that such arbitration provider should be removed; or
     2. 4.2.by a unanimous decision of the block producers meeting.

   4.
-12.5.The arbitrator or arbitrators shall make an award in all fairness without being bound to the strict rules of law22.
+12.5.The arbitrator or arbitrators shall make an award in all fairness without being bound to the strict rules of law23.
 The arbitration system implement due proceedings.
 The arbitration system shall at least:

     1. 5.1.ensure strict independence of the arbitrator(s);
     2. 5.2.ensure that there are sufficient arbitrators that shall have the necessary skills and are trained to understand EOS and the principles of due process and the arbitrator&#39;s role;
     3.
-12.5.3.charge fees that are reasonable taken into account the merits of the cases concerned23;
+12.5.3.charge fees that are reasonable taken into account the merits of the cases concerned24;
     4. 5.4.allow for the parties to challenge the person of an arbitrator if they believe such person is not independent;
     5. 5.5.provide reasonable periods to detail claims and defenses and further documentation;
     6. 5.6.allow for a hearing through electronic means or, in the event both parties shall wish so: for one where both parties are physically present;